 Ngando people

-The Ngando people (or Bongando, Ngandu) are Bantu subsistence farmers who live in eastern part of Équateur and the western part of Orientale province in the Democratic Republic of the Congo.
+The Ngando people (or Bongando, Ngandu) are Bantu subsistence farmers who live mainly in eastern part of Equateur and the western part of Orientale province in the Democratic Republic of the Congo.
+Small comunities can be found in Central African Republic, Cameroon and Republic of the Congo.

 Population

-The Bongado are a branch of the Mongo cluster, with an estimated population in 1990 of 450,000-500,000.
-They usually speak Longando, but sometimes use the Lingala language.
+The Bongado are a branch of the Mongo cluster, with an estimated global population in 2024 of 616.000.
+(Peoplegroups.org, 2024) They usually speak Longando, but sometimes use the Lingala language.
 Longando is related to the Lalia language.
-Ethnologue reports that the Ngando live in the Maringa River area, north of Ikela, and had a population of 220,000 in 1995.

 Identity